robert-mcintosh/roberts-book-store/README.md

 - **Inventory Management**
     - Add, remove, and update books in the inventory.
-    - Track stock levels and information about each book such as title, author, genre, and price.
+  - Track stock levels and information about each book such as title, author, quantity, category and price.
+  - View and maintain Book discount categories

 - **Sales Tracking**
     - Handle purchase transactions.
     - Record sales data for analysis and reporting.
+  - Handle refunds for orders

 - **Customer Management**
     - Maintain a database of customers.
-    - View customer purchase history.

-- **Search and Recommendations**
+  - View and maintain loyalty points
-    - Search for books by title, author, genre, or keywords.
-    - Provide recommendations based on customer preferences.

-- **User Roles**
-    - Provide admin functionalities for managing books and reports.
-    - Offer a simplified interface for customers.

 ## Technologies Used